tylerwow/mpie-p12-maze-scripting/README.md

 -	Be able to read input data from a keyboard and control pad and use it in a script
 -	Be able to manipulate a Game Object’s transform from a script

+> [!CAUTION]
+> If you aren't familiar with the C# language and haven't completed [this tutorial](https://github.com/UoY-IM-MPIE/mpie-cs-tutorial) on how to transition from JavaScript to C# then we strongly reccomend that you do this before beginning the exercises below.

 ## Task 1: Download and Run the Base Project

 To get started, make a copy of this repository on your GitHub account and clone it onto your local computer.
 You can do this by: